simeoncloud/docs/reporting.md

 From here, you can build a Power BI report that meets your needs.
 Note, you must use the **Simeon Sync** dataset.
 Datasets attached to other reports will be deleted when those reports are updated.

+## Removing Azure SQL
+Prior to August 2023, Power BI read from Azure SQL.
+It is now recommended to remove Azure SQL in favor of Log Analytics for Simeon Cloud Power BI reports.
+To do so:
+- Delete the resource group named **SimeonCloudReporting** from [portal.microsoft.com](https://portal.microsoft.com/) > Resource groups
+    - Note, if Log Analytics has already been installed, delete the following resources from the resource group:
+        - simeoncloudreporting-tenantname SQL Server
+        - SimeonCloud SQL database
+- Delete the App registration named **Simeon Cloud Power BI Reporting** from [portal.microsoft.com](https://portal.microsoft.com/) > App registrations
+- In [Power BI](https://app.powerbi.com), remove the dataset and report named **Simeon Sync**
+- Update the Library in Azure DevOps to remove all variables that start with **SQLAzure**.
+Go to [DevOps](https://dev.azure.com/) > Tenants > Pipelines > Library > Variable Groups > Sync > remove the following:
+    - SQLAzureAppId
+    - SQLAzureAppSecret
+    - SQLAzureServerAdminPassword
+    - SQLAzureServerAdminUserName
+    - SQLAzureServerName
+    - SQLAzureTenant
+- You may now [reinstall Power BI Reporting](https://simeoncloud.github.io/docs/#/reporting?id=installation) to transition to the Log Analytics workspace

 ## Q & A
 ### Can I make changes to the reports deployed by Simeon?
 Simeon continually enhances reports.
 Pushing these report updates to your tenant requires deleting the existing report and creating a new copy.
 So, any customizations you make to the report will be removed when the **Backfill Power BI job** is run with the option to **Reinstall/update Simeon reports** selected.
 If you accidentally lose changes to your reports, please contact support@simeoncloud.com.